lymeo/lyflow/README.md

 ## Use cases

 ### ~~Small projects~~
-This workflow is not adapted to small projects in the same sense full scrum compliant management is not.
+This workflow is not adapted to small projects in the same way full scrum compliant management is not.

 ### Scrum and deliverables
 > Scrum and agile even though being referenced multiple times in this documentation is not a requirement.